nurul3101/docs-1/docs/lib/datastore/fragments/ios/auth-model.md

 }
 ```

-The API will allow users to query, list, and subscribe to model creation, updates, deletions by other users.
+The schema will allow users to query, list, and subscribe to model creation, updates, deletions by other users.
 A user can only update and delete their own model, that is a model can not be updated or deleted by another user.

 ## API with Cognito User Pool auth